Taking Action on Climate

 reduction of our absolute Scope 1 and 2 GHG emissions compared with our 2019 baseline

-of our fibre is responsibly sourced, with 76% FSC™ or PEFC certified, with the balance controlled wood
+of our fibre was responsibly sourced, with 82% FSC™ or PEFC certified, and the remainder FSC Controlled Wood

 Our key climate topics